Legendary (2010 film)

 Legendary is a 2010 American sports drama film directed by Mel Damski.
 The film stars Devon Graye as a high school wrestler, in a cast that features John Cena, Patricia Clarkson, Danny Glover, Madeleine Martin, and Tyler Posey.
 The film was released on September 10, 2010.

 Plot

-After being bullied, book-smart (but not street-wise) teenager Cal Chetley (Devon Graye), joins his Oklahoma high school's wrestling team, seeing it also as a way to reunite with his estranged and wayward brother, Mike (John Cena).
-His mother, Sharon (Patricia Clarkson), is not initially supportive of Cal's decision, especially when she discovers that Mike is secretly coaching Cal after she gets a call from Mike Chetley's jail cell.
-She has been away and without contact of her older son, Mike, for over 10 years, but copes and watches yet another family male become legendary.
+After being bullied, book smart but not street-wise teenager Cal Chetley (Devon Graye), joins his Oklahoma high school's wrestling team, seeing it as a way to reunite with his estranged and wayward older brother, Mike (John Cena).
+His mother, Sharon (Patricia Clarkson), is not initially supportive of Cal's decision, especially after learning that Mike is secretly coaching Cal from jail.
+She has been away and out of contact with Mike, her older son, for over a decade, but copes and watches as yet another family male becomes legendary.